 Typical gas-fueled items in your apartment include water heaters, fireplaces, grills, furnaces, gas ranges, and ovens.
 Your bill will depend on the price of gas and the number of appliances or systems in your apartment that run on natural gas.
 The average gas bill in California is $65 but can range.

 From daily dishwasher runs and evening laundry to regular toilet flushing and long, hot showers, the average U.S. family uses about 300 gallons of water each day, making the average bill around $65 each month.

 Cable and Internet

-You already may have ditched traditional cable in favor of streaming services, but your internet costs will still vary widely, depending on your speed and connection type.
-Generally you’ll be looking at $40 to $60 per month.
-Add another $40 to $60 if you want to keep traditional cable.
+You may have already ditched traditional cable in favor of streaming services, but your internet costs will still vary widely, depending on your speed and connection type.
+Generally, you’ll be looking at $40 to $100 per month.
+Add another $40 to $100 if you want to keep traditional cable.

 There are plenty of common-sense measures to help reduce your monthly living expenses:

 - Unplug appliances and electronics when not in use.

 - Adjust your thermostat when leaving the apartment.